 - Incurring needless remedial costs for Council and property owners.

 In recent years, graffiti vandalism has cost Porirua City Council over $300,000 per year to manage.

-The Porirua City Council, acting in partnership with the community has developed a Porirua Graffiti Management Strategy to manage graffiti vandalism.
+We worked in partnership with the community to develop a Porirua Graffiti Management Strategy to manage graffiti vandalism.
 The strategy provides a strategic framework to guide the activities of council, community and other stakeholders engaged in preventing and reducing vandalism in Porirua City.
 The strategy aims to create a tag free city that contributes to an attractive, safe and proud community.

 Strategies have been devised to achieve 3 broad objectives:

 - Encouraging pride in our community to own and manage the issue.

 Council and the Police cannot counter graffiti by themselves.
 Graffiti is a community problem that requires active community commitment and involvement to overcome.

 How to help with removal and prevention of graffiti vandalism